BobKerns/BobKerns.github.io/pages/a-conversation-with-ChatGPT-about-attention.md

 ---
-title: "A Conversaion With ChatGPT About Attention"
+title: "A Conversation With ChatGPT About Attention"
+layout: page
+tags:
-tags: ChatGPT
+    - ChatGPT
 excerpt_separator: <!--more-->
 description: The topic of attention came up in my household.
 Since ChatGPT is based on an attention mechanism, I thought I would ask ChatGPT for its thoughts.
 ---